fmatter/pyradigms/README.md

 | ----- | ----- | ------ | ------
 | SG | sækə | sɛjʃ | sɛjtː
 | PL | sækə | sækətː | sækə

+In the `.csv` file, The first layer of the three-dimensional hash is represented in the `z` dimension, i.e. paradigm tables stacked vertically, the second layer is represented in the `y` axis of the individual tables, and the third layer is represented in the `x` axis.

 ### `create_hash`
 The `create_hash` method reads entries from a `.csv` file and produces a dictionary like the one above.